nsisodiya/gatsby-plugin-html-minifier/README.md

 # gatsby-plugin-html-minifier

-A Gatsby plugin to easily minify HTML file
+A Gatsby plugin to easily minify HTML file.

 ## Installation